carlitos-1988/reading-notes-401/classNotes.md

 3. runtime exception

 What type of statement can you use to handle an exception? the try-catch statement this will allow you to try some action and catch the exception not allowing the program to crash and handle the exception.

 Using Scanner to read in a file in Java

 Describe a situation where you think it would be useful to have a program that scans text.

 Any situation where the program would need input from the outside world.

 What is input from a Scanner broken down into?
 They are broken into tokens and translating individual tokens according to their data type.
 Not sure what tokens but I would like to know more if helpful to know.

+### Read Class 04

+Java OO Tutorial (only the Object and Class ones)

+Explain the difference between an object and a class.

+Object would be the instance of a class.
+A class will be the blueprint for a house while a class is the physical representation of the class(blueprint)

+Name two types of state that a Student object might have.
+Two types of state that a sutdent object may have are:

+1. Suspended status
+2. If the student is registered to the school

+Name two types of behaviours that a student object might have.

+1. student present ID
+2. Student goes to next class

+Java Classes (do NOT do the Nested Classes section)

+Explain the significance of a constructor for a class.

+The significance for a constructor is that this allows the Object to be instantiated with a minimum amount of data for it to perform basic functions or have a constructor with no arguments.
+None the less it is important for an object to be able to be instantiated.
+Usually Java provides a default constructor by default and it should not be modified unless you need to because if modified the class may not be able to be instantiated.

+Write the declaration statement for a class named “Student” (do not fill it with fields and methods).

+public Class Student{

+    String name;
+    int ID;

+    public Student(String name, int id){
+        this.name = name;
+        this.ID = id;
+    }

+    public void someMethod(){
+        //do something
+    }
+}

+Binary, Decimal and Hexadecimal Numbers

+What is the value of the binary number 1101?
+13
+Write the number 52 in binary.
+Write it in hexidecimal.
+0110100
+34